 - Secure one end of the peel over the lip of the glass.

-- Add a dash of bitters, if desired.
+- Add a few dashes of bitters.

 - Stir well.

-How Strong is the Horse's Neck?
+How Strong Is the Horse's Neck?

 Every Horse's Neck is going to be a little different.
 You may choose a high-proof whiskey or use less soda and both of those changes will make the drink a little stronger.
 Yet, it is a relatively mild cocktail (perfect for happy hour) either way.